franklin-mk/LMS1/UserManual.md

     # ADD
     .env file in the backend directory
     Include these lines in the .env file:
-            MONGO_URL='with your mongo url here'
+            MONGO_URL='with your mongodb url here'
             PORT=5000

     # command to run in the terminal